HMRC travel expenses: A guide for business travel & tax

 So if travelling is your job, or if you have to visit a specific location in order to do your job, this is business travel.

-Crucially, “ordinary commuting” is explicitly not counted as business travel.
+It's important to note that 'ordinary commuting' is not counted as business travel.

 Travel expenses for employers

 Employers are required to report all travel expenses paid to employees during the year.
-There are some exceptions to this rule, especially where you’re paying HMRC’s advisory rates, or where you’ve applied for a specific exemption.
+There are exceptions to this rule, such as when you’re paying HMRC’s advisory rates or have obtained a specific exemption.

 A few things to keep in mind:

-• Some expenses like fuel and meals have fixed rates.
-If you reimburse employees at higher rates, these become earnings (like salary), and are subject to PAYE and National Insurance.
+• Some expenses, like fuel and meals, have fixed rates.
+If you repay employees at higher rates, these become earnings (like salary) and are subject to PAYE and National Insurance.

 • If you provide extras like transport to employees for private travel, this becomes a benefit and is subject to National Insurance as well.

 • But this doesn’t mean every aspect of a trip needs to be related to business.
-Bleisure trips are permissible, but only the business aspects of that trip can be deducted.
+Bleisure trips are acceptable, but only the business part of that trip can be deducted.

 This should be common sense for most businesses.
-And as long as good records are kept and there’s a smooth process in place, you shouldn’t have much trouble managing travel.
+You shouldn't have trouble managing travel as long as records are kept and there is a process in place.

 Travel guidelines for employees